yinkalario/Sound-Generalization-Demo/README.md

 ## Download models
 This is a demo based on our making sense of sound project.
 Please download the trained model from https://zenodo.org/record/3576602, and save the model in **models** folder.
+Please also check our AudioSet work on https://github.com/qiuqiangkong/audioset_tagging_cnn, where the model of this demo is trained.

 ## Run
 Simply run